I previously posted about alpha and beta releases of the upcoming vdirsyncer rewrite. My intention was to call this re-implementation “vdirsyncer v2”.

 yet deprecated.
 Users relying on features that haven’t been ported there should

-.
-Otherwise, it is recommended to use pimsync
+use vdirsyncer.
+Otherwise, it is recommended to use pimsync instead.

 Features missing from pimsync that were present in vdirsyncer are covered in the migration guide.